|

 in this regard.

-I mention foal date because all horses turn a year older on January 1st
+a year older on January 1st

 no matter their actual birth date.
 That said, a horse that is born in